kubi2021/plugin.video.mubi/README.md

 - 📺 Movies are playable directly within Kodi, supporting subtitles and multiple audio streams out of the box using Kodi's features
 - 🌐 If the movie can't be played within Kodi, the user is prompted to open it in their browser (tested on macOS only)
 - 🈯 Supports display of titles and descriptions in the languages supported by Mubi
+- 🔖 Retrieves and displays your MUBI watchlist within Kodi, allowing quick access to saved films directly from the main interface

 ## Installation